UnparalleledSmilingMonster/DD2417-project-text-summarization/README.md

 ## Dataset
 Download **Amazon Fine Food Reviews** from the project topics file.
 Put the directory in the current directory.

+## Fine-tuned model

+The weights for GPT-2 are too heavy to be stored directly onto GitHub.
+Here is a [download link](https://drive.google.com/drive/folders/1PdwvIgehSPtqE1_8wv0ZzDrIfhZ0MK0D?usp=sharing) to the directory containing the fine-tuned model.
+Copy paste the directory **gpt2-117M-summary** in the **models/** directory of the repo.

 ## How to run
 To input the model a sentence to summarize, type in :  `python3 finetune.py -ft False -i "My text to summarize"`